marmelab/react-admin/UPGRADE.md

 </td>
 ```

-Furthermore, some React-admin components such as the `List`, `Filter` and `Datagrid` also accepts a `classes` prop.
-This prop is injected by the [`withStyles` Higher Order Component](https://material-ui-next.com/customization/css-in-js/#api) and allows you to customize the style of some deep children.

-Finally, fields and inputs components accepts a `textAlign` prop which accepts either `left` or `right`.
-By defining this prop, they can inform their parent component that they look better when aligned to left or right.
+Finally, Field and Input components accept a `textAlign` prop, which can be either `left`, or `right`.
+Through this prop, these components inform their parent component that they look better when aligned to left or right.
 It's the responsability of the parent component to apply this alignment.
-For instance, the `NumberField` component has a default value of `right` for this prop will be displayed right aligned in a `DataGrid` but form components (`SimpleForm` and `TabbedForm`) will ignore the prop and display it left aligned.
+For instance, the `NumberField` component has a default value of `right` for the `textAlign` prop, so the `Datagrid` component uses a right alignment in header and table cell - but form components (`SimpleForm` and `TabbedForm`) ignore the prop and display it left aligned.